 Looking for a true western experience?
 Pack your cowboy boots and hat and bring your little buckaroos.
 Point your vacation radar to Wyoming and its rich wild west history.
-From a bison ranch to gunslingers to its high energy rodeo along with its outdoor activities, Traveling Grandmom brings you the 8 top fun things to do with kids in Cheyenne.
+From a bison ranch to gunslingers to its high energy rodeo along with its outdoor activities, here are the nine of the top fun things to do with kids in Cheyenne.

 Just 100 miles north of Denver, experience the epitome of the Old West in Cheyenne, the capital of Wyoming, known for the world’s largest outdoor rodeo and Western celebration.
-But this western town offers a whole lot of other experiences including outdoor adventures.
+But this western town in Laramie County offers a whole lot of other experiences besides cowboys and historical buildings.
+There are outdoor adventures too.
 I’ve visited Cheyenne multiple times, with my now adult daughters, but I hadn’t taken the grandkids yet.
 That’s why my multigenerational family embarked on a road trip to explore and discover all the fun things to do with kids in Cheyenne.

 1. Cheyenne Frontier Days: Parades, Rodeos, Live Concerts and Western Celebrations

-Other events throughout Cheyenne include chuck wagon cook-off and pancake breakfasts.
-Several parades entertain the family and include cowboys, cowgirls, antique carriages and automobiles, horses, local celebrities, and floats from local businesses and the nearby U.S. military bases.
+Other events throughout Cheyenne include a chuck wagon cook-off and pancake breakfasts.
+Several parades entertain the family and include cowboys, cowgirls, antique carriages and automobiles, horses, local celebrities and floats from local businesses and the nearby U.S. military bases.

 2. All Aboard the Cheyenne Street Railway Trolley